MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 ## What happens to Forms Pro email templates?

-- Any<!--Suggested--> existing email templates created in Forms Pro are retained as-is and are available as personal email templates in Dynamics 365 Customer Voice.
+- Any existing email templates created in Forms Pro are retained as-is and are available as personal email templates in Dynamics 365 Customer Voice.
 You can't edit your existing email templates in Forms Pro; however, you can import the required personal email templates into your survey.
 More information: [Import a personal email template](send-survey-email.md#import-a-personal-email-template)

 - The email templates in Dynamics 365 Customer Voice are associated with surveys.
 You can use them while configuring a Power Automate flow.